ITstreet1/WHITEBoard-unus/README.md

 * 4 pin I2C header
 * I2C, SPI, Serial interfaces

 Ūnus, use Uno bootloader, rather then Nano because it saves precious memory.
+Aditional Oled header for swap Oled I2C screen.
+Any other I2C device can be added, as long as pinout is as on Oled header.
+For other I2C devices, please use standard I2C lines.

-!!On prototype boards 5V and GND markings are switched!!
+!!On prototype boards, Oled header 5V and GND markings are switched!!

 Schematic is ok.